Managua Managua Department, Nicaragua Travel Guide

 Driving calls for high vigilance.
 Be aware of pedestrians, cyclists, and animals on the road.

-Managua is an inland city, so direct international sea or river arrivals are not typical.
+Managua is a city not on the coast, so direct international sea or river arrivals are not typical.

 Prepare for your departure from Managua for a smooth exit.